Submission conditions for beginners

 Files that are not submitted in the ordered size are scaled to the desired size by us.
 Something you should particularly pay attention to, is the American Letter size.
 This format is wider and shorter than the normal A4 size.
 If the ratios are not equal, white edges will appear in the file.
 This is the case with conversion from Letter size to A4 size.
 You can check the preview that our website shows you in the ordering process, to see how your document will look after scaling.

-To prevent that important text or images will 'fall off' of pages, you will have to consider a distance of at least 7.5 mm from the borders of the pages.
-This applies to both text and images.
-Pay close attention!
-This applies to non-borderless files as well as borderless files.
-When designing a document for a adhesive binding finishing, please keep in mind that adhesively binded books cannot completely lay flat.
+When printing a binded book a part of the page will disapear in the binding spine and you will have to take into account a greater distance (text margin) of at least 15 mm.
+This only applies to the inside borders of the pages in your document.
+Moreover, when designing a document for perfect binding finishing, please keep in mind that adhesively binded books cannot lay completely flat.
 This means that even when you put your design exactely in het middle of the page, there is a chance that after finishing of the book, your design does not appear as centered.
 This can also be seen in the preview of your document.

 To adjust or check the margins of your document in Microsoft Word, we listed some useful tips.